 The whale is slowly towed to the nearest land for up-cutting.
 The whole family waits there and shouts excitingly.
 I hear the word “Mattaq” is pronounced many times in this unfamiliar language.
 “Mattaq” is the inuit name for whale-skin, and is undoubtfully the Eskimos snack no. 1.
 Due to the successful hunt, there will for sure be celebration tonight with talking, joking, drinking unsugared tea and not to forget playing different games.
 This raw whale-skin, which is full of Vitamin-C, have a sweet nut-like taste, and taste in fact much better than it looks like.
 Our hyper modern freeze-dried food we have brought with us up here are put aside for some weeks in favor of this 1st class whale beef.

-The Narwhal is stoned down to make a meat cache,- as they have done for hundred of years.
+The Narwhal is stoned down to make a meat cache,- as the people of the high north have done for thousands of years.